Marcennaji/HoldemCore/README.md

 ## 📈 Roadmap

-- 🧩 Remove remaining legacy code from 2011, that is not yet SOLID-compliant
+- 🧩 Still some architecture and design improvements to achieve (currently on progress)
-- 🎨 Improve the existing Qt Widgets UI, develop a QML (Qt Quick) front-end for mobile
+- 🎨 Refactor and improve the existing Qt Widgets UI
-- 🧠 Explore ML-based bot strategy generation
+- 🧠 Develop a QML (Qt Quick) front-end for mobile

 ---